-We can tell you from a lot of experience including visiting Yosemite National Park in late October and the New York Finger Lakes waterfalls in September – water does not flow heavily … or sometimes even at all!
+We can tell you from a lot of experience including visiting Yosemite National Park in October and the New York Finger Lakes waterfalls in September – water does not flow heavily … or sometimes even at all!

 However, we’re talking about Northwest Wyoming here and Yellowstone’s waterfalls do still have a relatively high volume of water in October.

 Tower Fall was inaccessible when we visited but Upper and Lower Falls of the Yellowstone River were both crashing immensely into the river below.

 You won’t see waterfalls such as Mystic Falls and Fairy Falls in their full majesty if you visit in October but they will still be worth a visit.
 The Grand Canyon of the Yellowstone is worth seeing on any day of the year, period.

 Pro-tip: The best viewpoint / sunrise photography location for Yellowstone Falls is Artist Point on South Rim Drive.

 9. Geysers and Hot Springs Can Be Less Impressive

 Yellowstone National Park is famous and unique for its geothermal geysers, hot springs and bubbling mud pots.
 However, time of year does matter for seeing them in all their glory.

 For example, if you’ve seen images of Grand Prismatic Spring with incredibly bright colors in a huge circular shape – they were not taken in October.
 More likely they were taken on a sunny day in the middle of Summer, when the air is much warmer resulting in less steam.

 When we visited, Grand Prismatic Spring was vibrant but covered in hot billowing steam and snow, thus preventing a clear picture of the hot spring.
 Cold air and hot water clash as Winter approaches.